Houston A. Baker Jr.

-Houston Alfred Baker Jr. (born March 22, 1943) is an American scholar specializing in African-American literature and Distinguished University Professor of English at Vanderbilt University.
-Baker served as president of the Modern Language Association, editor of the journal American Literature, and has authored several books, including The Journey Back: Issues in Black Literature and Criticism, Modernism and the Harlem Renaissance (1987), Blues, Ideology, and Afro-American Literature (1984), and Workings of the Spirit: The Poetics of Afro-American Women's Writing (1993), as well as editing literary collections.
+Houston Alfred Baker Jr. (born March 22, 1943), an American scholar specializing in African-American literature, is Professor Emeritus Distinguished University Professor of English at Vanderbilt University.
+Baker served as president of the Modern Language Association and editor of the journal American Literature, along with authoring several books, including The Journey Back: Issues in Black Literature and Criticism, Modernism and the Harlem Renaissance (1987), Blues, Ideology, and Afro-American Literature (1984), and Workings of the Spirit: The Poetics of Afro-American Women's Writing (1993), and editing literary collections.
 Baker was included in the 2006 textbook Fifty Key Literary Theorists, by Richard J. Lane.

 Early life

 Baker was born and raised in Louisville, Kentucky, a city he later described as "racist" and "stultifying".
 The racism and violence he claims to have experienced as a youth would later prompt him to conclude: "I had been discriminated against and called 'Nigger' enough to think that what America needed was a good Black Revolution."
 He more recently revised that judgment in his 2007 book combining memoir and critique titled I Don't Hate the South (Oxford University Press).